RAP: Runtime Adaptive Pruning for LLM Inference: Design

 \subsection{Greedy Sequential Importance}

-As discussed in $\S \ref{section3}$, different blocks contribute unevenly to model performance.
-Conventional one-shot pruning methods \cite{ma2023llmpruner, zhong2024blockpruner} that remove layers solely based on individual perplexity sensitivity fail to account for inter-layer dependencies, often leading to abrupt perplexity spikes and unstable accuracy when facing high compression.
-In LLMs, nonlinear interactions and residual connections amplify local perturbations \cite{ling2024slimgpt, meng2024osscar}, meaning that removing a single layer can propagate errors across the entire network.
+As discussed in $\S \ref{section3}$, blocks exhibit heterogeneous contributions to model performance.
+Conventional one-shot pruning methods \citep{ma2023llmpruner, zhong2024blockpruner} that remove layers solely based on individual sensitivity ignore inter-layer dependencies, often leading to substantial performance degrades under aggressive compression ratio.
+The deep composition of nonlinear activations and residual connections in LLMs induces strong inter-layer dependencies \citep{ling2024slimgpt, meng2024osscar}, rendering the network fragile to architectural changes.
+Consequently, excising even a single layer can trigger a cascade of representational errors that corrupts the entire model's functionality.
 To mitigate this, we propose \textit{Greedy Sequential Importance} (GSI) analysis.
-As detailed in Algorithm~\ref{alg:GSI}, GSI performs iterative pruning by progressively removing the block whose exclusion results in the smallest perplexity increase, followed by re-evaluating perplexity after each step.
+As detailed in Algorithm~\ref{alg:GSI}, GSI performs iterative pruning by progressively removing the block whose exclusion results in the minimal deterioration, followed by re-evaluating after each step.
 This step-wise recalibration controls error accumulation, stabilizes accuracy over successive pruning stages, and achieves a more balanced compression–performance trade-off compared to static, one-shot methods.
-Figure~\ref{fig:greedy_vs_oneshot} further highlights that one-shot pruning neglects inter-layer heterogeneity, leading to suboptimal pruning decisions.
+Figure~\ref{fig:heatmap} further highlights that one-shot pruning neglects inter-layer heterogeneity, leading to suboptimal pruning decisions.
+In this paper, we select perplexity as the proxy metric for the GSI algorithm to measure the impact of block removal on overall model performance, since perplexity is a widely-accepted metric for generative capabilities of LLM.
+Alternatively, task-specific downstream metrics can serve as a proxy to enable pruning decisions more aligned with target scenarios.
 Overall, GSI offers a principled and adaptive approach to LLM compression, effectively balancing model size reduction with task performance preservation.